Hiding behind H&S?

 It's spreading worldwide like a red weed...

 Kyle Wiens, head of gadget repair service iFixit - an operation best known for its device disassembly efforts - has called on owners of Toshiba laptops to help pen open source repair manuals to make good the computer makers’ closure of an independent Toshiba documentation archive.
-Launching Operation Fix Toshiba, Wiens promised …
+Launching Operation Fix Toshiba, Wiens …

 Hiding behind H&S?